 Strong winds and spring snow sweep into Southcentral Alaska

 Mar.
-30—Parts of Southcentral Alaska can continue to expect strong winds and a moderate amount of snowfall though Sunday morning, according to the National Weather Service.
+31—Parts of Southcentral Alaska, including Anchorage, can continue to expect strong winds and a moderate amount of snowfall through Sunday morning, according to the National Weather Service.

-A storm system was expected to bring southeast winds of 40 to 50 mph and gusts up to 75 mph on the Anchorage Hillside, and winds of 25 to 35 mph with gusts up to 55 mph in the Anchorage Bowl on Saturday, the weather service said.
+A storm system was expected to bring 1 to 3 inches of snow and gusts to 60 mph in the Anchorage Bowl on Sunday morning, the weather service said.
+The heaviest snow was forecast for the Anchorage Hillside and the Mat-Su, especially north and east of Palmer.

-A high wind warning remains in effect through 10 a.m.
-Sunday for Anchorage and western Turnagain Arm, as the weather service described a second round of strong winds likely to develop after midnight into Sunday morning.

-Around an inch of snow was forecast overnight for the Anchorage Bowl and lower elevations in the Mat-Su.
-Along the Anchorage Hillside, up to 3 inches were possible; and in Hatcher Pass, between 3 and 6 inches of snow were expected to fall by Sunday morning, according to Marian Baker, a meteorologist with the Anchorage weather service.

 At Hatcher Pass, the strong winds and new snow Saturday were expected to bring increased avalanche risk by Sunday morning, according to the Hatcher Pass Avalanche Center, which described the potential for a foot or more of additional snowfall Sunday into Monday.